webxdc/webxdc_docs/src/spec.md

   e.g. with <https://babeljs.io>
 - `<a href="https://example.org/foo">` and other external links are blocked by definition;
   instead, embed content or use `mailto:` link to offer a way for contact
-- features that require [permissions](https://developer.mozilla.org/en-US/docs/Web/HTTP/Permissions_Policy) may not work, Geolocation, Camera, Microphone etc.
+- features that require user permissions or are enabled through the [Permissions Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Permissions_Policy) may not work, Geolocation, Camera, Microphone etc.
-- `<frame>` or `<iframe>` may not work as expected as used by some implementations for some features
 - `window.open()`, `alert()`, `prompt()`, `confirm()`, is known to not work on some implementations